 Historically significant Longwood Plantation (formerly Pompion Hill) located within the Cooper River corridor where conditions were suitable for the production of rice.
 Today, these large tracts of land provide excellent habitat for wildlife as well as hunting, fishing, timber production, polo fields, equestrian activities and enjoying the country living lifestyle.
 The property consists of 270.90 acres highland, 97.80 acres broken rice fields, 9.05 acres lakes, 5.55 acres wetlands.
 There is approximately 5,000+ feet of frontage directly on or over broken rice fields of the East Branch of the Cooper River.
 There is a large main house with 7 bedrooms and 6 full bathrooms.
 Additionally, there are two additional houses, each with 2 bedrooms and one full bathroom .....

-Located only 4 miles from the Peninsula of Charleston and a mile from the Country Club of Charleston, this rare, gated Lowcountry estate sits on the highest waterfront bluff in Charleston, boasting both amazing views and total privacy.
-The custom-built 2 acre private retreat overlooking the Intracoastal Waterway was designed by award-winning Architects Dufford and Young.
+Located only 4 miles from the Peninsula of Charleston and a mile from the Country Club of Charleston, this rare, gated and completely fenced Lowcountry estate sits on the highest waterfront bluff in Charleston, boasting amazing views, total privacy, and no required flood insurance.
+The dockable, custom-built 2 acre private retreat overlooking the Intracoastal Waterway was designed by award-winning Architects Dufford and Young.
 The dream team included Cook Bonner Construction and the renowned Landscape Architect Sheila Wertimer.
 The impressive views of the waterway overlooking the 45 foot pool and spa can be seen from most of the rooms in the home.
-The open floorpan with large dining room, sweeping staircase, coffered family room, and state of the art kitchen are only some of the meticulously detailed spaces on the first floor.

 Designed as a modern take on the traditional horse farm, the property marries traditional elements with a clean, modern aesthetic.
 The details are impeccable with unique architectural detailing that is not often found in country homes.
 Tennessee Field stone wraps exterior walls and can be found in the landscaping, complimenting the limestone walkways and terraces.
 Walnut, Red Gum, Ash, and Eastern White Pine woods are used extensively within the residence.
 Throughout the majority of the home, wide plank White Oak flooring compliments a clean and airy design.